riconuts/FNF-Troll-Engine/BUILDING.md

 In Mac and Linux, you need to create a folder to put your Haxe libraries in, do `mkdir ~/haxelib && haxelib setup ~/haxelib`.

-Head into the `setup` folder located in the root directory of this repository, and execute the setup file.
+Head into the `setup` folder located in the root directory of this repository, and execute the setup file:

-### "Which setup file?"

-It depends on your operating system.
 For Windows, run `windows-haxelibs.bat`, for anything else, run `unix-haxelibs.sh`.

 Sit back, relax, and wait for haxelib to do its magic.

-Once that's done, to build the game, run `lime test cpp`.
+Once that's done, run `haxelib run lime setup`, then to build the game, run `lime test cpp`.

 ---